 Texas jury awards $5,500,000 to family of Asbestos Lung Cancer victim

 Herrel Wayne Kilough worked for Kellogg, Brown, & Root, Inc. for over twenty years as a welder, pipefitter, and boilermaker.
 His work constantly exposed him to asbestos dust created by the insulation material he worked with which contained asbestos.
 Mr. Kilough was only fifty years old when he passed away from asbestos-related lung cancer.
-Attorney Troyce Wolfe represented Mr. Kilough’s family during trial.
+Attorney Troyce Wolf represented Mr. Kilough’s family during trial.

 Kilough vs. Kellogg Brown & Root et. al., In the District Court, Dallas County, Texas